jaeyk/jaeyk/README.md

 1. Stable

 - (a) [`tidytweetjson`](https://jaeyk.github.io/tidytweetjson/): R package for turning Tweet JSON files into a cleaned and wrangled dataset.
-The package takes takes 4 minutes to turn 2 million tweets into a tidy dataframe.
 - (b) [`tidyethnicnews`](https://jaeyk.github.io/tidyethnicnews/): R package for turning search results from one of the largest databases on ethnic newspapers and magazines published in the United States into a cleaned and wrangled dataset.
-The package 12.34 seconds to turn 5,684 articles into a tidy dataframe.
 - (c) [`makereproducible`](https://jaeyk.github.io/makereproducible/): R package for making a project computationally reproducible before sharing it.

 2. Still contains known or unknown bugs